extratone/bigblue/WorkingNotes.md

 - [ ] RSS feed readers were arguably the netizens' favorite means of consuming news, yet they have been systematically neglected
 - [ ] Facebook as Whitepages
 - [ ] Literally everybody thinks Facebook needs to be more transparent in actually substantial ways: fucking Open Source the platform dude!
+- [ ] Facebook's extensive legal history.
+- [ ] "Decentralization" as a term and its association with Libertarianism.

 # Terminology